2020 London Fashion Week Nails

 To be honest, creating a nail art look after this outfit was quite challenging.
 It is such an intricate design and translating that onto nails took a lot of ‘starting over’.
-I did had a lot of fun with this though.
-It is always great to go out of your comfort zone when creating pieces, after all if it was easy it would get boring!
+I did have a lot of fun with this though.
+It is always great to go out of your comfort zone when creating pieces, after all, if it was easy it would get boring!

 1) For the base, I used a very light brown shade.
 To create a ‘nude’ look, I would suggest going for a shade close to your skin colour, or a few shades lighter.

 2) Using red polish and a dotting tool (if you have a nail art pen this step is even easier), draw 2 or 3 horizontal lines down the nails.
 I left the ring fingernail blank as I wanted to do a different design here.